7RU7H/Archive/Brain-Hacking/Learning/Improve-Your-Learning.md

 # Learning

-This basically hack together and I think a better way to teach how to learn more effetively than [Justin Sung](https://www.youtube.com/c/JustinSung) as really the key to all learning is a compression and hyper-connectively.
+This basically started as hack-together-page.
+I thought there was better way to teach how to learn more effectively than [Justin Sung](https://www.youtube.com/c/JustinSung).
+His model did not account for requirements to learn other subjects, really the key to all learning is a compression and hyper-connectivity.
 This a more effective way as to memorise this simple short sentence per-concept manual.
+Mastery in learning comes from learning to accept that you must only want to expand on the fundamentals of the subject, not in the egotism of future - you will be happy and learn faster and never give up.
+As it is just like when a child learns to communicate - you learn to do not do some action because of a higher order personal, societal reasons - flow with the universe and not to twist the universe into your image.

 Objectives:
-1. Improve the quality of information we take in 2.Improve the way or mode in which we receive information
+1. Improve the quality of information we take in
+2. Improve the way or mode in which we receive information
 3. Improve our practice of retrieving information
 4. Improve upon self-discipline and methodology of self-critique to find flaws and schedule a solution to improve on that flaw

 Concepts:
-- Cognative Load - Too much information at once
+- Cognitive Load - Too much information at once
 - [Contextualised Learning](https://files.eric.ed.gov/fulltext/ED448304.pdf) - it is easier to learn something if you are contextualising it with practice
 - [Transversal Skills Lopez and Rodriguez-Lopez, 2020)](https://ervet-journal.springeropen.com/articles/10.1186/s40461-020-00100-0](https://ervet-journal.springeropen.com/articles/10.1186/s40461-020-00100-0)
 	- Focus on understanding: